Rider Level Guide

 You have decent skills.
 You’re able to ride most trails, but have some issues on the harder sections of advanced trails.
 You want to start ripping the trail instead of riding it, but you need to improve your lines over roots and rocks and nail those corners.
 Some airtime wouldn’t be bad either.

 Examples: You are confident on trails in West Brag Creek and ride the blues at Moose Mountain.
 You can get down a run like Toothless or Loamzilla but you you want to be more confident.

 Fitness: Level 3 rides are faster paced and we take shorter breaks.
-On a trail like Merlin, you will be able to make the climb with 2 short breaks followed by a longer break at the top.
+On a trail like Merlin, you will be able to make the climb with 1 or 2 short breaks.
 You should be able to sustain your pedaling effort up a moderate incline for 20+ minutes (eg: Moose Mountain Road) without stopping and have the power to punch up some shorter steep sections.

 Jumps?
 Drops?
 Gnar?
 Oh yeah.
 To get truly dialed on the bike, it comes down to refining your technique and line choices.
 You want to go bigger and get faster.

 Examples: You can ride most trails at Moose Mountain/Prairie Mountain.
 You are ready to start becoming more confident on the steeps, carrying speed in technical sections and working towards some of the features on T-Dub, Race of Spades, Jean Guy etc.